 has emphasized the contradictory results of the studies investigating the effect of BMI/obesity on survival and mortality [17]

-They also have tried to elucidate these inconsistent results by several potential explanations, such as study design, type of population and population variables.
+Attempts have been made to explain these inconsistent results with potential explanations such as study design, population type and population variables.

 Because there are several factors affecting the survival in BC, this study has focused on the impact of BMI on receptor status rather than survival.

-Likewise, there is incompatible results regarding the effect of obesity on IHC markers in literature, also most of them focused on the triple-negative or ER +/- BC patients [18–20].
+Similarly, the literature presents conflicting results concerning the impact of obesity on IHC markers, with many studies primarily focusing on triple-negative or ER +/- BC patients [18–20].

 According to our study results, we agree with the result of a meta-analysis designed by Cheraghi et al.

-, which reported that the role of obesity on BC is not clinically crucial despite the significant statistics of the some previous trials
+The role of obesity in breast cancer is not clinically significant despite the substantial data from some previous trials.

 Conclusions